 4. a life to be lived

 But it is also a process of becoming righteous that must be vigorously and steadfastly pursued, which will one day be consummated at the Second Coming.
-Fellowship with God is restored at salvation but progresses throughout life to become a face-to-face encounter at death or the Parousia!
+Fellowship with God is restored at salvation but progresses throughout life to become a face-to-face encounter with Him (cf. 1 John 3:2) at death or the Parousia!

 Here is a good quote to conclude this discussion.
 It is taken from Dictionary of Paul and His Letters from IVP